palujju/project2/readme.md

 # new

-this is use for init command
+this is use for init command and add new repo to the github